Paulmicha/simple-scraps/README.md

 - `text` : DOM node plain text content (without tags)
 - `markup` : DOM node inner HTML
-- `element` : return the DOM node itself (to be dealt with in a custom `postprocess` callback)
+- `element` : return the DOM node itself (to be dealt with in a custom `emit` event listener)
-- Array : list of sub-parts to be extracted individually (scoped by the `selector` of where it's defined), then mapped to props or reduced to string in a custom `postprocess` callback
+- Array : list of sub-parts to be extracted individually (scoped by the `selector` of where it's defined), then mapped to props or reduced to string in a custom `emit` event listener

 TODO detailed examples (input / output)